ministryofjustice/moj-frontend/docs/ethics/assessment.md

 Depending on the output of your ethics review, your team can say one of the following:

-- there were no actions flagged by the review
+- there were no actions from the review
-- you’ve already addressed actions that were flagged
+- you’ve already addressed any actions
 - you’ve not yet addressed the actions, but plan to